The Silk Road of Uzbekistan - 11 Days

 Fly to Urgench and take a walking tour of the ancient city of Khiva

-Scenic drive through the vast plains of Central Asian Plateau to Bukhara
+Drive through the vast plains of the Central Asian Plateau to Bukhara

 In Bukhara, discover blue-tiled domes and minarets; learn about the city's history